paulbrejla/paulbrejla.github.io/index.md

 ### 👨 About

 My interest is the area of Requirements Engineering, Product Management, Systems Integration & Software Engineering in customer-centric and service-based industries - I like to solve problems through people, processes and technology with an agile mindset and empathy.
-I have more than 12 years of experience in developing and managing mission-critical digital products at scale in the hospitality and insurance industry.
+I have more than 13 years of experience in developing and managing mission-critical digital products at scale in the hospitality and insurance industry.

 I have been educated in a broad range of quantitative and qualitative skills at three European universities in Germany, Sweden, and England.
 My work or work that I have contributed to has been published in peer-reviewed and recognized journals within their respective fields.
-Products that I have architected and shipped are used by millions of customers, generating significant transaction volumes.
+Products that I have architected and shipped are used by millions of customers, generating very significant transaction volumes.
 I am fluent and can work in German, English, and Swedish.
-In addition, I am more or less fluent in Kotlin, Groovy, Java, Scala, PHP, Elixir, Javascript and a range of SQL dialects.
+In addition, I am more or less fluent in Kotlin, Groovy, Java, Scala, PHP, Typescript, Javascript and a range of SQL dialects.
 The idea to build things that have a positive impact on the lifes of people like you and me is what drives me at work.

 Outside of work, I like to spend my free time with running (I've recently gotten into running half marathons), reading sci-fi books and stuff about psychology, cooking, playing guitar and music in general.
 I tend to - for better or worse - absorb knowledge like a sponge, there is probably nothing I am not interested in or can not get excited about.